dendronhq/dendron-site/vault/community.office-hours.2021.05.09.md

 ### Minutes

 -   What’s the roadmap for Dendron (specifically for UI).
-    -   NextJS UI
+    -   Next.js UI
-    -   Tree view going to be replaced with the NextJS app
+    -   Tree view going to be replaced with the Next.js app
     -   Publishing
     -   UX component
 -   How do we do NPM publishing of the design package?